If you’re applying to Western Ivey HBA (AEO), or you’re simply interested in learning more about the program, this guide is for you.

 Ivey’s HBA Program does not have co-op, otherwise known as co-operative education.

-This means that work experience is not directly integrated with your degree.
+This means that work experience is not directly integrated with your degree like it is in many other business programs.

 In my opinion, this is the biggest issue with the program.
 Co-op is so obviously where the future of education is heading.